hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 The Aquacase case also features an optically-clear acrylic lens for clear pictures.

-The case will also float on the water with your camera in it but Aquapac mentions that you should test the case with your camera before you take the case into the field.
+The case will also float on the water with your camera in it, but Aquapac mentions that you should test the case with your camera before you take the case into the field.

 <a href="http://amzn.to/29zNP9o" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>